mattiascson/tutorial/README.md

 # Tutorials
-Repository contain scripts as tutorials as step-through courses to remember set-up, command usage and syntax.
+Repository contains scripts/tutorials as step-through courses to remember set-up, command usage and syntax.